 - able to work as part of a team.

-- experience in dealing with people or being part of a team environment (such as a sports team)
+- being part of a team such as a sports team

-- involvement in community-based activities and programmes such as coaching sports, mentoring young people, volunteering and fundraising.
+- involvement in community-based activities such as coaching sports, mentoring young people and volunteering.

-Police officers need to be fit, healthy and strong.
-They also need to have good hearing and eyesight.
-People who wear glasses or contact lenses, or who have any form of colour blindness must contact the police recruitment office to arrange an eye test as part of their application process.
+Police officers need to be fit, healthy and strong, with good hearing and eyesight.
+People who wear glasses or contact lenses, or who have colour blindness must contact the police recruitment office to arrange an eye test.

 Find out more about training